-Looking for books set in Switzerland to read before going?
-Discover 13 books about Switzerland to spark your Swiss wanderlust.
+Are you looking for books set in Switzerland to read before going?
+Discover the best books about Switzerland to spark your wanderlust and teach you more.

-Einstein’s Dreams helped better educate me about science theories before touring Einstein’s Bern residence.
+Einstein’s Dreams helped better educate us about his life and theories before we toured Einstein’s Bern residence.

-Below, discover even more books about Switzerland that inspired our Swiss vacation and will hopefully enhance yours.
+Below, discover the best books about Switzerland that inspired our Swiss vacation and will hopefully enhance yours.

-Of course, “best” is subjective, and we also asked some of our favorite bookworms and bloggers to share the best books set in Switzerland that they recommend for our readers.
-Let’s get started!
+Of course, “best” is subjective, and we also asked some of our favorite bookworms and bloggers to share the best books set in Switzerland that they recommend.

 1. We get the month’s hottest new and upcoming titles from Book of the Month.